kbab6aoo/HowToArticles/RedHatPackageManager/rpmBuild.md

 Let us see how to create a simple source BIN RPM package using a `tar` file.

-If you are new to rpm packaging, you might want to first understand hot to use rpm command to install, upgrade and remove packages on CentOS or REDHat.
+If you are new to rpm packaging, you might want to first understand how to use rpm command to install, upgrade and remove packages on CentOS or REDHat.

 #### 1. Install rpm-build